Get your home connected to a gas or electricity supply

 How much it will cost

-The distributor or transporter will give you a quote for the cost of the work to connect your home.
+The distributor or network operator will give you a quote for the cost of the work to connect your home.

 The cost will depend on how much work they have to do and how long it takes.
 For example, it might take longer if the company needs access to neighbouring properties or to close a road to make the connection.